-Which option is chosen depends on the preferences of the agent!
+Which choice is picked depends on the preferences of the agent!
 Agent might be less confident about one fact and prefer to retract that.

-The choice for the 'right' option depends on aspects outside of logic.
+→ The choice for the "right" option depends on aspects outside of logic!
 We employ a preference ordering of the facts in the KB to realize a choice function.

 Principles for modifications

-Aim: study rational modifications to KBs guided by the "Principle of Minimal Change"
+Aim: study rational modifications to KBs guided by the "Principle of minimal change"